 Calling My Client In Tears

-so that was the first time and then they they did seven days of testing.
-I didn’t get to go to work, I rang my and my client crying the next day, saying I can’t go to work there is something wrong in my brain.
+so that was the first time and then they did seven days of testing.
+I didn’t get to go to work, I rang and my client cried the next day, saying I can’t go to work because there is something wrong in my brain.
 They manage to handle it.
 So seven days later, I went home and I said six weeks at home no working no nothing.
-Just rest up and a six week appointment, we’ll do another scan, and we’ll test to see if it’s continued to bleed or not.
+Just rest up and a six-week appointment, we’ll do another scan, and we’ll test to see if it’s continued to bleed or not.

 What’s My Name Again?

 Bill Gasiamis 17:19